Is a College Honors Program Right for You?

 On any honors track, you can usually expect smaller and more rigorous classes, more direct interaction with faculty and fellow honors students, and oftentimes enticing perks.
 Benefits can include special housing, early class registration, exclusive scholarships, and research and internship opportunities.

 Hundreds of universities offer some type of honors curriculum.
-The National Council of Honors Colleges reported that as of 2020 there were 789 honors colleges or programs in the U.S. Honors colleges and programs are as varied as individual colleges, and so it makes sense to research any honors program carefully.
+The National Collegiate Honors Council reported nearly 900 member institutions as of 2022.
+Honors colleges and programs are as varied as individual colleges, and so it makes sense to research any honors program carefully.
 Here, we’ll cover the basics of honors colleges and programs, and provide some tips for evaluating them.